‘Meritocracy’; A better alternative to democracy

 In Pakistan the slogan of democracy has proved a total farce.
 This sham system as it exists today has paved the way for degeneration of institutions, rampancy of corruption, exploitation of the poor people, invitation to unholy military interventions, and promotion of disillusionment and despondency.

 The fault lies in the system, because, in it, only the resourceful and the well-connected are able to clinch public offices regardless of possession of requisite capabilities.
 Can the brightest individual having full flair for public representation but lacking financial ‘resources ever think of becoming the president of the country or an MNA or for that matter even a local councilor?
-It is beyond the imagination of middle class people (unless they become part of a mafia, examples are the MQM and Religious, Regional Parties), no matter how capable they may be, to even dream of contesting elections against juggernauts supported by huge coffers and mafias which are a product of the present democratic system.
+It is beyond the imagination of middle class people (unless they become part of a mafia, examples are the MQM and Religious, Regional Parties), to even dream of contesting elections against juggernauts supported by huge coffers and mafias which are a product of the present democratic system.
 For the professional politicians of today’s democracy, love for the people starts a month before elections and ends with the polling day.

 So what is the answer?
 The answer is simple..
 It is the adoption of a new system called ‘Meritocracy’.